Simple, relative length/distance measurements in photo / image files, based on a known reference object size.

 - Create measurement lines (green) by click-and-dragging (remove them by clicking on the 'remove' link in the measurement table below).

 - Enter the real-world length of the first dimension as reference - the other measurements will be scaled accordingly.

 - You can enter a unit, it'll show up in the results (it does not affect the measurements).

-- Leave empty if you want to measure pixels (pixel measurements will be off for downscaled images).
+- Leave empty if you want to measure pixels (pixel measurements will be off for scaled images).

-- Hold CTRL while dragging to create horizontal/vertical lines
+- Hold (or click to toggle) CTRL while dragging to "snap" horizontal/vertical lines

 - Press (or click) ESC to abort drawing the current line or clear all measurements.
 Hit it twice within 1 second to clear the image.